vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 The ADT Explorer is incorporated into the Azure Portal as a preview feature and is also available as a standalone sample application.
 In this lab, the version incorporated into the Azure Portal will be used.

-1. Open the [Azure portal](https://portal.azure.com) in new browser window.

-1. In your browser, navigate to the Digital Twins instance **Overview** pane.
+1. In your Azure portal window, navigate to the Digital Twins instance **Overview** page.

-1. To open the ADT Explorer in a new browser tab, click **Open Azure Digital Twins Explorer (preview)**.
+1. Near the top of the **Overview** page, to open the ADT Explorer in a new browser tab, click **Open Azure Digital Twins Explorer (preview)**.

     A new browser tab hosting the ADT Explorer will open.
 You will see an alert indicating no results have been found - this is expected as no models have been imported.

     > **Important**: If you are prompted to login, ensure you use the same account that you used when creating the Azure Digital Twins instance, otherwise you will not have access to the data plane APIs and will see errors.

+1. On the **Azure Digital Twins URL** popup, enter the value of the Azure Digital Twins URL that you created in Notepad, and then click **Save**.

 The **ADT Explorer** sample application is now ready for use.
 Loading models is your next task, so don't be alarmed if you see an error message telling you that there are no models available.